SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 >     - Description: Render the environment live through iterations.

 ## Experiment <!-- A bunch of the links below that I copied from the readme go to clem's user and not SWCs -->
 Implementing a style format for experimental classes is more complex due to the wide variety of data formats and experimental setups.
-For consistency and ease of future development, when creating a new experimental class the `Experiment` class should be inherited from "experiment_core.py".
-However, for the moment this class remains empty and provides no variables or functionality.
-It then becomes key that the steps described in [How To Contribute](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/tree/main/neuralplayground/experiments#3-how-to-contribute) are followed.
-In particular providing a minimal example of the functionality offered by the class in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/experimental_examples/) is very important.
+For consistency and ease of future development, when creating a new experimental class the `Experiment` class should be inherited from "experiment_core.py" which provides a few base methods and attributes.
+However, it then becomes key that the steps described in [How To Contribute](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/tree/main/neuralplayground/experiments#3-how-to-contribute) are followed.
+In particular providing a minimal example of the functionality offered by the class in [Examples](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/tree/style-guide/examples) is very important.
 This allows for future developers to easily use the class (without having a base class available to extrapolate from) but also to find similarities between experimental classes.
-For example [Hafting2008Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/hafting_2008_data.py) offers a simple class for 2D Experimental data.
-Consequently our implementation of [Sargolini2006Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/sargolini_2006_data.py) inherits from [Hafting2008Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/hafting_2008_data.py).
-This is ideal and aligns well with the motivation of this package - to begin to standardise the presentation and interface with neuroscience research.
-For the purpose of example we will describe the style of [Hafting2008Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/hafting_2008_data.py).
+For example [Hafting2008Data](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/style-guide/neuralplayground/experiments/hafting_2008_data.py) offers a simple class for 2D Experimental data.
+Consequently our implementation of [Sargolini2006Data](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/style-guide/neuralplayground/experiments/sargolini_2006_data.py) inherits from [Hafting2008Data](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/style-guide/neuralplayground/experiments/hafting_2008_data.py).
+This is ideal and aligns well with the motivation of this package - to begin to standardise the presentation and interfaces used in neuroscience research.
+For the purpose of example we will also describe the style of [Hafting2008Data](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/style-guide/neuralplayground/experiments/hafting_2008_data.py).

+### experiment_core.py
+This is the minimal set of methodes and attributes necessary for an experimental class to interface with the rest of NeuralPlayground.
+The attributes of the class are:

+> * `experiment_name` : *str*
+>     - Name of the specific instantiation of the experiment class.
+> * `data_rul`: *str*
+>     - URL to the data used in the experiment - please make sure it is publicly available for usage and download.
+> * `paper_url`: *str*
+>     - URL to the paper describing the experiment

+Next the base set of methods are:
+> * `__init__( )`
+>     - Accepts:
+>         - `experiment_name` : *str*
+>             - Default: "abstract_experiment"
+>         - `data_rul`: *str*
+>             - Default: `None`
+>         - `paper_url`: *str*
+>             - Default: `None`
+>     - Returns: None
+>     - Description: Function which initialises an object of the class.
+It is best practice to ensure that URLs for both the data and original data are provided.
+>
+> * `_find_data_path()`
+>     - Accepts:
+>         - `data_path`: *str*
+>             - Default: `None`
+>             - Description: Path to the experimental to be loaded by the object.
+If none is provided then the path to "hafting_2008" will be loaded.
+>     - Returns: None
+>     - Description: Fetch data from NeuralPlayground data repository if no data path is supplied by the user.

+We now describe the style of "hafting_2008_data.py" which provides a useful example of a class which is reusable because of it's standardized data format.

 ### hafting_2008_data.py
 The original article of Hafting et al. 2008. can be found at https://www.nature.com/articles/nature06957.
 The data can be obtained from https://archive.norstore.no/pages/public/datasetDetail.jsf?id=C43035A4-5CC5-44F2-B207-126922523FD9.
 This class only consider animal raw animal trajectories and neural recordings.